Panavia Aircraft: Panavia Tornado

 The aircraft was originally known as the MRA-75, the MRCA and the ACA.
 Design work began in May 1969.
 By 1970, it was known as the Panavia 100, with the two-seat version being the Panavia 200.
 The RAF was to have the two-seat version.
 The avionics on the aircraft were developed by another ad hoc European company, Avionica, formed by Elliott (UK), Elektronik System (West Germany) and SIA (Italy).

 The Tornado first flew in 1974.
 The first director of flight operations was Wing Commander Roland Beamont.
 Marketing of the plane was directed by Jeffrey Quill from 1969–76, who had been head of marketing at SEPECAT.
 The RAF flew a variant, the Panavia Tornado ADV, with a larger GEC-Marconi AI.24 Foxhunter radar, implemented in the mid-1970s with the involvement of Air Chief Marshal Sir Neil Wheeler.
 Another variant was the Tornado ECR (Electronic Combat and Reconnaissance), developed for the Luftwaffe, and proposed to be sold to the US in 1985.
 Its all-weather capabilities at the time were unmatched in the world.

-The Tornado aircraft is expected to remain in service until at least 2025.
-That would be more than fifty years after it first flew.
+The Tornado aircraft is expected to remain in service until at least 2025 (a milestone which it has since passed), which is more than fifty years since it first flew.
 The Tornado for the RAF and RSAF was assembled at Warton Aerodrome, then owned by British Aerospace.